How I Failed My Job Interview (Almost)

 Key Takeaways

-• The average candidate spends only 30 minutes preparing for an interview.
-Top candidates spend 3-5 hours researching the company and rehearsing answers.
+• The average candidate spends only 30 minutes preparing for a job interview.
+Top candidates invest 3–5 hours researching the company, practicing common job interview questions and answers, and preparing specific examples — and it shows in their callback rates.

 • 33% of hiring managers decide within the first 90 seconds whether they'll hire someone.
-First impressions matter enormously.
+Your opening answer to "Tell me about yourself" sets the tone for the entire interview — practice it until it feels natural, not rehearsed.

 Frequently Asked Questions

-Research the company thoroughly, review the job description, prepare specific examples using the STAR method (Situation, Task, Action, Result), and practice common questions out loud.
-Tools like LexResume can analyze the job posting and help you identify which skills and experiences to highlight.
+Start by researching the company — its mission, recent news, and the team you'd be joining.
+Review the job description line by line and prepare specific examples of your experience using the STAR method (Situation, Task, Action, Result).
+Practice common job interview questions and answers out loud, especially openers like "Tell me about yourself" and curveballs like "What is your greatest weakness?"
+Tools like LexResume can analyze the job posting and identify exactly which skills and experiences to highlight.

-Choose a genuine area for improvement that isn't critical to the role, explain what you've done to address it, and show self-awareness.
-Avoid clichés like "I'm a perfectionist."
-Instead, be honest: "I used to struggle with delegation, so I've been actively working on trusting my team with key tasks."
+Choose a genuine area for improvement that isn't critical to the role, explain the concrete steps you've taken to address it, and show self-awareness.
+Avoid clichés like "I'm a perfectionist" — interviewers hear them constantly.
+Instead, be specific and honest: "I used to struggle with delegation, so I've been actively working on trusting my team with key deliverables and tracking progress without micromanaging."

 Ace Your Next Interview.